-Since the inception of the Trust, Magna Servicing in Waco has been the servicer of the Trust’s insurance policies and prior to 2019 also served as the portfolio manager.
+At the inception of the Trust, Magna Servicing in Waco was the servicer of the Trust’s insurance policies and prior to 2019 also served as the portfolio manager.
 After Mr. Quilling was appointed as Trustee, he hired NorthStar Capital to take over the portfolio management aspect.
 NorthStar is a leader in the industry and was able to immediately optimize the premium streams on the policies resulting in savings and deferment of millions of dollars in premium obligations of the Trust.
-Effective November 1, 2020, NorthStar will also take over the servicing aspect, and the Trust expects to see vast improvement in communication with investors.
-NorthStar has offices in Atlanta, GA and Irvine, CA and will open an office in Waco, TX when they take over the servicing duties.
+Effective November 1, 2020, NorthStar took over the servicing aspect, and the Trust has seen vast improvement in communication with investors.
+NorthStar has offices in Atlanta, GA, Irvine, CA and Waco, TX.
 The Trustee hopes that you will be very pleased with the change.
 After October 31, 2020, Magna Servicing will no longer be involved with investor services.
 Please do not try to contact them.

 The Trust employs the Dallas actuarial firm of Lewis & Ellis to prepare models as to when insureds are likely to die.
 As referenced below these tables are extremely complex and are based on mortality tables issued by the Society of Actuaries.
 The reports produced by Lewis & Ellis are used to value the insurance policies owned by the Trust and in the preparation of budgets.